Awty-Hackclub/Homelab/README.md

 ## Plans

-1. Will be vlogged in a series on youtube
+1. Will be vlogged on youtube
 2. Design Schematic/architecture (network diagram)
+3. Used to teach network engineering and linux system administration to club members

 ## What We'll Host on the Homelab